 Driver Education Begins When the Car Seat Starts Facing Forward

 “Children look to their parents for a model of what is acceptable.
 Parents should know that every time they get behind the wheel with their child in the car they are providing a visible example that their child is likely to follow,” said Dr. Ray Bingham, Research Professor at the University of Michigan Transportation Research Institute and Head of the Young Driver Behavior and Injury Prevention Group.
 “By examining the willingness of U.S. parents and teens to engage in high-risk driving behaviors, this study will inform programs that help reduce distracted driving and the non-fatal injuries and death that it causes.”
+Toyota complements this research with extensive safety education programs for young drivers and their parents as well as direct outreach to consumers, including:

 Sitting down with teens to draft a Safe Driving Contract can help jumpstart this dialogue.
 This contract is a mutual agreement that outlines a parent’s expectations for a teen’s driving behaviors and the consequences when those expectations are not met.
 Parents can find a sample agreement at www.toyotateendriver.co